scalableinternetservices/ucsb_website/_slide_src/13_http2_quic.md

 We want fewer TCP connections, but

 * we don't want head-of-line blocking
-* we don't want to have to concatenate our CSS and Javascript
+* we don't want to have to concatenate our CSS and JavaScript
 * we don't want to have to use image sprites
 * we don't want to have to split our resources to trick the browser